Non-Linearity-Free prediction of the growth-rate $f\sigma_8$ using Convolutional Neural Networks

-Overall, as can be seen in the aforementioned figures and Table~\ref{tb:error_summary}, we find that the ML-architecture can predict quite accurately the value of the growth rate $f\sigma_8(z)$ (as seen in Fig.~\ref{fig:CNN_hist_dm_halo} where all histograms are centred around zero).
+Overall, as can be seen in the figures above and Table~\ref{tb:error_summary}, we find that the ML architecture can predict quite accurately the value of the growth rate $f\sigma_8(z)$ (as seen in Fig.~\ref{fig:CNN_hist_dm_halo} where all histograms are centred around zero).
 At the same time, the reconstructed errors from the CNN are comparable within a factor of order unity between the different ML approaches based on the DM or halo catalogues.
 Additionally, the ML approaches show smaller errors compared to likelihood analysis using modeled power spectra.
 However, we observe the redshift dependence of the CNN results, while the errors calculated by the ML-based power spectrum analysis do not largely depend on the redshift.
 To probe for the cause of this redshift behaviour of the error from the CNN, we tested several possibilities, which, while they might not individually constitute the main reason, each may contribute to some extent.

-When comparing the ML results to the Fisher matrix approach for a fiducial survey based on specifications inspired from the Quijote simulations, we find that the Fisher results for the errors are quite optimistic.
-Specifically, we found a factor of reduction of two for low redshifts compared to the CNN DM results and a factor of two to ten for the halo results.
-The latter result could be due to the fact that the Fisher in this case integrates over many more Fourier modes of the perturbations, thus has more information, which in principle might not be accessible to the CNN.
-Also, in the case of the Fisher matrix approach we observe no reduction in the errors with increasing errors, instead the errors seem to track well the assumed redshift distribution of the ideal survey sample.

-One plausible reason for the redshift trend of the CNN results might be that at low redshifts the enhanced non-linearities might introduce more scatter in the observed by the CNN values of $f\sigma_8$, something which might not be captured correctly by the Fisher matrix approach which uses a phenomenological approach for the non-linearities.
-Instead the Fisher matrix approach errors seem to follow the redshift distribution of objects for the ideal survey sample and ignore the more complicated non-linear regime at low redshifts.
+First, one plausible reason for the redshift trend of the CNN results might be that at low redshifts, the enhanced non-linearities might introduce more scatter in the observed values of $f\sigma_8$ by the CNN, something which might not be captured correctly by the PS-ML.

 Second, another possible reason for the decreasing error of the CNN estimate might be because while the Quijote simulations are sampled well on the $(\Omega_m, \Omega_b, h, n_s, \sigma_8)$ from the Latin-Hypercube, this is not the case for $f\sigma_8(z)$, as already seen in Fig.~\ref{fig:fsigma8_dist}.
 This would, in effect, introduce a prior on $f\sigma_8(z)$ that decreases/tightens with redshift.
 See the blue “blobs” in Fig.~\ref{fig:fsigma8_dist} that indicate the scatter of $f\sigma_8(z)$, thus artificially training the CNN to expect a reducing value on the error with redshift (since the possible scatter of the parameters is limited by the prior).
 However, we should note that the width of the prior is generally greater than the error of the CNN.
 We conducted a test by artificially narrowing the range of the prior (making the $f\sigma_8(z)$ width, equal for all the considered redshift bins).
 After training and testing our architecture, no significant impact on the error estimates was found.